srinu6/Stereo-3D-Object-Detection-for-Autonomous-Driving/README.md

 With Stereo RCNN there are two other popular methods for 3D object detection but why stereo then ?
 1. LiDAR-based 3D Object Detection : Currently, most of the 3D object detection methods heavily rely on LiDAR data for providing accurate depth information in autonomous driving scenarios.
 However, LiDAR has the disadvantage of high cost, relatively short perception range (∼100 m).
 Gaint companies like Tesla uses this method, this costs 50% of car's cost.
 But Stereo RCNN method costs only  5% of car's cost.

 2. Monocular-based 3D Object Detection :  monocular camera provides alternative low-cost solutions for 3D object detection.
 The depth information can be predicted by semantic properties in scenes and object size, etc. However, the inferred depth cannot guarantee the accuracy, especially for unseen scenes.
+It uses one camera.

 Stereo RCNN based 3D Object Detection :  Comparing with monocular camera, stereo camera provides more precise depth information by left-right photometric alignment.
 Comparing with LiDAR, stereo camera is low-cost while achieving comparable depth accuracy for objects with non-trivial disparities.
 The perception range of stereo camera depends on the focal length and the baseline.
+It uses two or more cameras.
+Its kind of seeing with one eye(monocular) and seeing with two or more eyes(stereo).

 Lets look how it works:
 <img src="Network Architecture of Stereo R-CNN.png">